chiragmehta/chiragmehta.github.io/content/posts/readability/index.md

 ## Would this actually work and be useful?

 I think so.
-And that is why I spent $50+ on GPT 4 API to rewrite these Wikipedia articles at 4 different levels and 3 different lengths each.
+And that is why I spent $50+ on GPT-4 API to rewrite these Wikipedia articles at 4 different levels and 3 different lengths each.
 Converting all [6.6 million articles](https://en.wikipedia.org/wiki/Wikipedia:Size_of_Wikipedia) on English Wikipedia would cost about $10-15 million at this rate, not cheap but also not impossible.

 Dear OpenAI and Anthropic, please make wiki.openai.com or wiki.anthropic.com happen!
 Make it work like the demo here: **[Readability Demo](/posts/readability-demo)**